-WHO team arrives in Wuhan to search for pandemic origins
+WHO team arrives in Wuhan to investigate pandemic origins

 “The WHO will need to conduct similar investigations in other places,” an official of the National Health Commission, Mi Feng, said Wednesday.

-Some of the WHO team were en route to China a week ago but had to turn back after Beijing announced they hadn’t received valid visas.
+Some members of the WHO team were en route to China a week ago but had to turn back after Beijing announced they hadn’t received valid visas.

 That might have been a “bureaucratic bungle,” but the incident “raises the question if the Chinese authorities were trying to interfere,” said Adam Kamradt-Scott, a health expert at the University of Sydney.

-A possible focus for investigators is the Wuhan Institute of Virology in the city where the outbreak began.
+A possible focus for investigators is the Wuhan Institute of Virology in the city where the outbreak first emerged.
 One of China’s top virus research labs, it built an archive of genetic information about bat coronaviruses after the 2003 outbreak of Severe Acute Respiratory Syndrome.

 According to WHO’s published agenda for its origins research, there are no plans to assess whether there might have been an accidental release of the coronavirus at the Wuhan lab, as some American politicians, including President Donald Trump, have claimed.